 Costs directly attributable to an individual business unit within the Epic Energy group are allocated directly to that business unit.
 Certain specific executive and administration costs not directly attributable to individual business units are allocated to all of the business units within the group.
-These executive and administration costs are captured by the Corporate and Shared Services ("CSS") unit within the group structure.
-The entire cost of CSS is allocated to other business units as follows:
+These executive and administration costs are captured by Epic Energy Corporate and Shared Services Pty Ltd ("CSS") within the group structure.
+The entire cost of CSS is allocated to business units as follows: